dannygoldstein/baselayer_template_app/shell_service/api_description.md

 ### Response

-In the above examples, the SkyPortal server is located at `http://localhost:5000`.
+In the above examples, the shell_service server is located at `http://localhost:5000`.
 In case of success, the HTTP response is 200:

 ```